KeyboardKit/KeyboardKitPro/README.md

 ## About KeyboardKit Pro

-[KeyboardKit][KeyboardKit] is a SwiftUI SDK that lets you create fully customizable [keyboard extensions][About] with a few lines of code.
+[KeyboardKit][KeyboardKit] lets you create amazing [custom keyboards][About] with a few lines of code, using Swift & SwiftUI.

-KeyboardKit Pro extends [KeyboardKit][KeyboardKit] with features like autocomplete & autocorrect, AI support, a powerful emoji keyboard, dictation, themes, app templates, and much more.

 <p align="center">
     <img src="Resources/Demo.gif" width="450" />
 </p>

-Keyboard extensions can be used within all other apps on iOS, where text input is supported.
-It's the only way for your product or brand to directly interact with other apps on iOS.
-Don't miss out!
+KeyboardKit extends Apple's limited keyboard APIs with more capabilities.
+KeyboardKit Pro extends further by unlocking localized keyboards, autocomplete, an emoji keyboard, AI support, themes, and much more.